CameronWhiteCS/Book/README.md

 divisionResult = divisionResult - 1F;  //Subtraction and variable **assignment**.
 ```

 In Java, all _integer_ division (though not decimal division) is **truncated**, meaning the decimal part of the result of our division operation is simply ignored.
-If we needed to get the remainder of our division operation, we would need to use the modulus (%) operator.
-Note: modulus doesn’t return the numbers after the decimal point, but rather the _**remainder**_ of a division operation.
+If we needed to get the remainder of our division operation, we would need to use the modulus (%) operator. **Note**: modulus doesn’t return the numbers after the decimal point, but rather the _**remainder**_ of a division operation.

 ### Alternate Assignment Operators